Is your living room feeling a little bit drab? Maybe your furniture is dated, or it no longer matches your current aesthetic.

 You should make sure that you have enough living room space for your new things.

-Measure the length of your walls, any pieces that you plan on keeping, and the doorways.
+According to Dezilux furniture online, you should measure the length of your walls, any pieces that you plan on keeping, and the doorways.
 It would be unfortunate to get your new furniture home and then not be able to get it into the house.

 3. Patterns and Colors